itsaparnamishra/Pandas-Tutorial-/README.md

 # Python and its libraries
-Considers a basic Pandas Tutorial.
+# Covers a basic Pandas Tutorial.
+# Covers a basic Numpy Tutorial.
+# Covers a basic Matplotlib Tutorial.